 New-Generation Kitchen Trash Cans

-We purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from $17.99 to $180.00.
+We purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from about $18 to about $180.

 How We Tested

 Gone are the days when a kitchen trash can was nothing more than a simple plastic bin with a lid.
-These days, your choices include sleek models in fingerprint-proof stainless steel with motion sensors that can set you back close to $200.00.
+These days, your choices include sleek models in fingerprint-proof stainless steel with motion sensors that can set you back close to $200.
 No matter its cost, a well-designed trash can should combine a sturdy, spacious, and easy-to-clean frame with a lid that opens wide and then seals tight to trap in odors.
 It should also be easy to use, allowing us to quickly deposit trash and swiftly remove a full bag and insert a new one.
-To find out what our money would buy, we purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from $17.99 to $180.00.
+To find out what our money would buy, we purchased five tall kitchen trash cans, including standard bargain bins and luxury models, priced from about $18 to about $180.

 After confirming that standard 13-gallon trash bags fit into all the cans, we stuffed them with identical assortments of garbage, knocking off points if the bags slipped off the corner of the bin or fell down entirely, snagged, or were difficult to fill or remove.
 Compared with round or square frames, testers preferred rectangular models, which had a small footprint if placed against a wall and offered plenty of room for trash to settle into even layers instead of forming pyramids.
 (Although all the bins had similar capacities, it’s no fun pushing down on trash to make it fit.)
 We also liked lids that attach on a hinge and swing back completely for full access to the barrel.
 Two models had a small swinging door set into the lid and were difficult to use without dropping food scraps onto the floor or the exterior of the can.
 Trash also tended to pile into pyramids under these small openings.